Arpan-Dey-Web/Event-management-project/README.md

 Other Requirements

 ✅404 page: Create a 404 page/ not found page.⏯️
 ✅Extra route: Add 1 more extra route to your website.
-This route should be private and protected, and its contents should be meaningful and relevant.
+This route should be private and protected, and its contents should be meaningful and relevant.⏯️

 ✅Dynamic Title: You need to implement a dynamic title for each page.